-The latest ecommerce growth forecast from eMarketer is that ecommerce sales will increase 23.2% in 2017.
-It will account for one-tenth of total retail sales.
+The latest ecommerce growth forecast from eMarketer suggests that globally ecommerce sales will increase to 16% of all sales in 2020.
+This is an increase of 19%.

-Total retail sales will reach $22.737 trillion by the end of this year, up 5.8% from 2016.
 This projection shows the growth in digital buyers.
-The declining percentage change shows that growth rates for ecommerce are declining, although they are still…
+The declining percentage change shows that growth rates for ecommerce are declining, although they are still positive.